lipro/lpn-doc-sphinx-primer/source/glossary/glossterms.rst

          - :wikien:`reStructuredText`

    Sphinx
-      `Sphinx`_ is a documentation generator written and used by the Python community.
-It is written in Python, and also used in other environments.
+      `Sphinx`_ is a documentation generator written and used by the |Python|
+      community.
+It is written in |Python|, and also used in other environments.
       Sphinx converts |reStructuredText| files into |HTML| websites and other formats including PDF, EPub, Texinfo and man.